microbean/microbean-helm/README.md

 ## Installation

-In a normal Helm usage scenario, Tiller is installed just-in-time by the `helm` command line client (via the `helm init` subcommand).
+In a normal Helm usage scenario, Tiller is
+[installed just-in-time by the `helm` command line client (via the `helm init` subcommand)][5].
 It runs as a Pod in a Kubernetes cluster.  microbean-helm features the `TillerInstaller` class that can do the same thing from Java.

 ## Connectivity